 Under Banking 2.0, a customer's deposit would no longer be held by the bank itself, it would be held by the Fed, eliminating all risk for the customer.

 Because the Fed would create the money needed for mortgages, there would no longer be a cost of funds.
-Thus, mortgages would be interest-free.
+Thus, mortgages could be interest-free.

 Under Banking 2.0, banks could finance a wider range of projects without risking their customers' funds.

-Banking 2.0 Would Give Us a Global Edge
+Banking 2.0 Would Give Our Nation a Global Edge

 The Fed can generate the reserves to finance any project, enabling our banks to become the pre-eminent global financiers.

-The returns that our banks would make overseas would provide profits to our nation that could be passed on to citizens in the form of Fed dividends.
+The returns that our banks would make overseas would provide profits to our nation.

 Banking 2.0 opens the door for our banks to provide finance on a new global level, strengthening our influence so we can better compete abroad.